-- Level 1: quoted prices in active markets for identical assets or liabilities: - Level 2: inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices in active markets for similar assets or liabilities, quoted prices for identical or similar assets or liabilities in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities; or - Level 3: unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities
+Level 1: quoted prices in active markets for identical assets or liabilities;

+Level 2: inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices in active markets for similar assets or liabilities, quoted prices for identical or similar assets or liabilities in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities; or

+Level 3: unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.

 The methods described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
-There was no change in the Plan's investment valuation methodologies as of December 31, 2015 compared to December 31, 2014.
+There was no change in the Plan's investment valuation methodologies as of December 31, 2016 compared to December 31, 2015.

 All transfers are assumed to occur at the beginning of the reporting period.
-Other than the Guaranteed Income Fund reclassification due to the adoption of ASU 2015-12, there were no transfers or reclassifications into or out of fair value levels for the year ended December 31, 2015.
+There were no transfers or reclassifications into or out of fair value levels for the year ended December 31, 2016.